audiebayes/Proyecto-CD/README.md

 8	Don't know*
 9	No answer*

--dscrgrp: member of a group discriminated against in this country Value	Category
+- dscrgrp: member of a group discriminated against in this country Value	Category
 1	Yes
 2	No